 8. Set prior targets

 Set a limit for acceptable level of missing data.
 Identify the techniques that can be used to handle in case the acceptable level is breached.

 For clinical studies, engage and follow-up with participants to ensure they complete the entire study and provide you with all the necessary information.
 In case, some participants wish to withdraw from your studies, record the reasons for the same for subsequent analysis when you are interpreting the results.

 10. Ensure you allocate resources that facilitate data collection effectively

 Resources including travel reimbursements to participants, appropriate compensations for their participation time, salary support for the research team conducting research, funds to procure samples or reagents, etc. must be allocated and distributed wisely.
 A part of contingency fund must be kept reserved in case of any unforeseen events!

-To sum it all, careful design considerations is one of the best ways to keep problems arising out of missing data at bay!
-Although the problem of missing data cannot be avoided completely, the likelihood of its occurrence can be significantly minimized!
+To sum it all, careful design considerations is one of the best ways to keep problems arising at bay!
+Although the problem cannot be avoided completely, the likelihood of its occurrence can be significantly minimized!

 Have you faced challenges related to missing data?
 How did you deal with it?
 Let us know in the comments section below!